Lidsyda9/CNA310_ReadME-assignment/README.md

 ## Getting Started

-These instructions will [do something] on your local machine for [development/experimentation/demo].
+These instructions will install python on on your local machine for running the code in Python.

 ### Prerequisites

-[Project] requires [software and version] to run, with [additional packages, libaries, or mods].
-The commands below will [upgrade OS and install the prerequisites, or do something else]
+Request your python project, software requirements version: '3.8' or higher to run, with installtion command for windows: download and install from [Python.org](https://www.python.org/downloads/). after you install PyCharm.
 ```
 sudo apt update
 sudo apt upgrade
-sudo apt install package1 package2
+sudo apt install python
 ```

 ## Running
 Once installed you can run the program with the following command

 ```
-python cne_demo.py
+python main.py
 ```

 Add any additional ways to run the program below

 ```
-python cne_demo.py test.txt
+python main.py test.txt
 ```

 ## Thanks